 I’m sure no one has to tell you how high medical costs are today.
-Premiums for health insurance policies continue to rise much faster than the inflation rate, and you can hardly read a newspaper without another story about how some health insurance company or another is going out of business in certain states.
+Premiums for health insurance policies continue to rise much faster than the inflation rate.
+You can hardly read the news without hearing about a health insurance company leaving a state.

-This was brought home to me when I had back surgery recently.
+This hit home to me when I recently had back surgery.
 My five days in the hospital resulted in a bill of almost a half million dollars.
 By the time my insurance company negotiated it down it still came to over $100,000!

-When someone is injured in a car accident they can collect from the at-fault party not only their medical bills, but also lost wages and pain and suffering damages.
+Someone injured in a car accident can collect on medical bills, lost wages, and pain and suffering damages.
 These easily can run as much or more than the medical bills.

 Do you know the State of Indiana only requires that you have enough coverage to pay $25,000 to someone you kill or injure in a car accident?
 And if there were more than one person hurt the law says you only need to insure up to $50,000.
 It should be obvious that those amounts easily could be grossly inadequate.
-If your insurance wouldn’t pay the injured person’s entire damages you could still be held personally responsible for the balance.
-You could lose your house, or be forced into bankruptcy.
+If insurance doesn’t cover all the damages, you may still be held responsible for the balance.
+You may lose your house or be forced into bankruptcy.

 When our agency was established back in 1981 we made it a rule to never let our customers carry less than $100,000 coverage for one person and $300,000 for more than one.
 We felt that was our responsibility to them.
 If they didn’t want limits that high we preferred they insure somewhere else so that we would never have to look them in the eye knowing we allowed them to be underinsured.
 (By the way, we never had a customer refuse those limits.)

 Thirty-five years later we feel it is time to go to the next level.
-We are asking our clients to carry at least $250,000 per person for bodily injury liability, and $500,000 if there is more than one.* This really is about the same amount of protection as we required in 1981 considering how prices have increased.
+We encourage our clients to carry at least $250,000 per person for bodily liability injury.
+If there are more than one, than $500,000.* This really is about the same amount of protection as we required in 1981 considering how prices have increased.